AngleProtocol/angle-docs/guides/use-cases/ageur-treasury.md

 [Euler](https://www.euler.finance) is a lending market with a well researched risk framework and improved liquidations.

 Yield for agEUR deposits on Euler is currently ranging between 2% and 3%.
-Tokens can just be deposited on [app.euler.finance](https://app.euler.finance), and they will start earning interest.
+Tokens can just be deposited on [app.euler.finance](https://app.euler.finance), and they will immediately start earning interest.

 ### Deposit on Curve and stake on Convex